-The specific research objectives of the project include:
+Her specific research objectives will include:

 - Investigate the genetic diversity of UK populations of WAA and compare with diversity within this aphid species in other regions of the world using a combined SSR and population genomic approach.